-Mike Lane begins his fifth season as an assistant coach with the Bucknell women’s basketball program in the fall of 2016.
-Lane, a former assistant under head coach Aaron Roussell at the University of Chicago, is responsible for all of the program’s scheduling and works primarily with the post players.
+Mike Lane begins his sixth season as an assistant coach with the Bucknell women's basketball program in the fall of 2017.
+Lane, a former assistant under head coach Aaron Roussell at the University of Chicago, is responsible for all of the program's scheduling and works primarily with the post players.

-Bucknell’s frontcourt has proven to be all-around complete players under Lane’s direction.
-Audrey Dotson scored 1,241 points, pulled down 630 rebounds, had 113 blocks and shot 80 percent from the line over her final three seasons.
-DeBoer, entering her senior season, already has 1,151 points and 656 rebounds while shooting 73 percent from the line.
+Bucknell's frontcourt has proven to be all-around complete players under Lane's direction, most notably DeBoer.
+She wrapped up her career with the third most points (1,678), third most rebounds (899), and ninth most assists (290).
+Just two years before, Dotson graduated with 1,241 points, 630 rebounds, 113 blocks, and shot 80 percent from the line over her final three seasons.

 After serving under Roussell at Chicago and helping the Maroons to some of the most successful seasons in school history, Lane directed Division III Dominican University to impressive heights during his five years as head coach and athletics facilities manager with the Stars.
 The 2011 Northern Athletics Conference Coach of the Year, Lane led Dominican to its first-ever NAC South Division title, as well as its first NAC conference tournament appearance.
 During the 2011-12 season, the Stars advanced to the conference championship, another first for the program, finishing with a 19-9 overall record and a 13-4 mark in the NAC.